Free Screenwriting Software

 • Easy to learn and use

-• Free with options to contribute to the development
+• Free and open-source, with the option to contribute to development

 Cons: